vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/087/01_pratvaxasaH_pratavaso.md

 title = "01"

 +++
-Ge tr. usrā́(ḥ) as “Sternbilder (?)” because he considers the interpretation with dawns as “kein naturwahres Bild.”
+Geldner tr. usrā́(ḥ) as “Sternbilder (?)” because he considers the interpretation with dawns as “kein naturwahres Bild.”
 But at early dawn stars are still visible.